 The University of Texas Health Science Center at San Antonio (UT Teen Health)

-- Through the Capacity Building to Support Replication of Evidence-Based TPP Programs Grant (Tier 1A) grant, they'll receive $3.75 million over five years to complete the following activities:
+Capacity Building to Support Replication of Evidence-Based TPP Programs Grant (Tier 1A): $3.75 million over five years

-- UT Teen Health is providing capacity-building assistance through training, technical assistance, and support to organizations in Texas that will enable them to offer evidence-based teen pregnancy programs to youth including pregnant and/or parenting youth, youth in out-of-home care, and youth in juvenile detention.
+- UT Teen Health is providing capacity building assistance through training, technical assistance, and support to organizations in Texas that will enable them to offer evidence-based teen pregnancy prevention programs to youth, including pregnant and/or parenting youth, youth in out-of-home care, and youth in juvenile detention.

-- UT Teen Health is working with five organizations throughout Texas to reach 7,500 youth in Bexar County and surrounding jurisdictions.
+- UT Teen Health is working with five organizations throughout Texas to reach 7,500 youth in Bexar County, Texas and surrounding jurisdictions.

 In 2015, the HHS Office of Adolescent Health (OAH) awarded 84 Teen Pregnancy Prevention (TPP) Program grants, which are expected to reach 1.2 million youth over the course of the five-year project.
 Some of the grantee organizations, including The University of Texas Health Science Center at San Antonio—UT Teen Health, had been previously funded by OAH and are now building on earlier successes by expanding efforts to reach more youth in more settings with evidence-based programs.